Skip to content

 More parental allowance for low-income earners

-You will receive the minimum parental allowance, even if you have no income.
+You can calculate how much parental allowance you could get in your case with our non-binding parental allowance calculator.ave no income.
 How high the parental allowance could be in your case can be calculated without obligation by our parental allowance calculator.

 Amount of ElterngeldPlus and partnership bonus